mmisquierdo/ApproxSS/README.md

                    const bool giveAwayRecords = true);
 ```

 The function _remove_approx(. . . )_ signals to ApproxSS that an approximate buffer with the same starting and ending memory addresses should be removed from the list of active and retired buffers.
-It has as parameters, respectively, the starting (inclusive) and the final (non-inclusive) addresses of the approximate buffer to be removed, and a flag signalizing if the injection records should be given away to a shared memory pool between approximate buffer or deallocated.
+It has as parameters, respectively, the starting (inclusive) and the end (non-inclusive) addresses of the approximate buffer to be removed, and a flag signalizing if the injection records should be given away to a shared memory pool between approximate buffer or deallocated.
 The approximate buffer data is still present in the list of general buffers, to be displayed at the end of the Pin execution and possible future readmissions to the list of active buffers.
 Retiring an approximate buffer implies reversing residual read errors and applying outstanding write errors.
 In addition, current period records are stored in buffer records.

 ### Period Increment